 The 24 hour National Domestic Violence Helpline, run in partnership between Women's Aid and Refuge is for women experiencing domestic violence, their family, friends and others calling on their behalf.

-Stonewall offers help and advice for people who many be LGBT on a range of subjects, including coming out and hate crime.
+Stonewall offers help and advice for people, who identify as LGBT, on a range of subjects, including coming out and hate crime.

 Victim Support provides emotional and practical help to victims or witnesses of any crime, whether or not it has been reported to the police.